 Choosing your scraper

-You may remember this article being mentioned earlier, which covers just one of the main web scraping tools on the Apify platform (Web Scraper).
-This time, we’ll be covering Cheerio Scraper, which is similar to Web Scraper; although, there are some significant differences:
+In this beginner's guide to web scraping, we covered just one of the main web scraping tools on the Apify platform (Web Scraper).
+In this article, we’ll be covering Cheerio Scraper, which is similar to Web Scraper, but there are some significant differences:

 Our scraping task